cuong123-tech/EDA-Project/README.md

 The data used in this project is sourced from publicly available repositories, such as:
 [Our World in Data](https://data.mendeley.com/datasets/82wn58ry9p/1)
+## Usage

+### Data Cleaning:

+Run notebooks/01_data_cleaning.ipynb to preprocess the raw data and save cleaned datasets in data/processed/.
+### Exploratory Data Analysis:

+Open notebooks/02_eda_analysis.ipynb to explore the data and identify trends or patterns.
+### Visualizations:

+Use notebooks/03_visualizations.ipynb to generate charts and save them in results/figures/.
+### Results

+Key findings and visualizations are saved in the results/ directory:

+Figures: Charts such as time-series plots, heatmaps, and bar charts.

+Reports: Summary statistics and insights in markdown.
 ## Tools Used

 Programming Language: Python.